About National Science Week Victoria

 In Victoria, a Coordinating Committee comprised predominantly of volunteers from various institutions, business, government, and organisations, works with the national partners to coordinate and promote Victorian National Science Week activities.
 The Committee’s commitment to communicating science enables National Science Week to be such a great success.

-The Committee acts in an advisory role to the Royal Society of Victoria, who is the accountable body for the management of Victoria’s calendar of National Science Week events.
+From 2018, the Committee acts under delegation from the Inspiring Victoria Board and the Royal Society of Victoria, the accountable body for the management of Victoria’s calendar of National Science Week events.

 National Science Week Victoria Coordinating Committee members

-- Mr Nick Besley – Immediate Past Chair
+- Mr Nick Besley – Immediate Past Chair, Thin Green Line Foundation

-- Dr Renee Beale – Victorian Science Week Lead, The Royal Society of Victoria
+- Dr Renee Beale – Deputy Director (Engagement) & Victorian Inspiring Australia Manager, The Royal Society of Victoria

 - Ms Claire Farrugia – 3CR’s Lost in Science, Science Gallery Melbourne

 - Dr Ann Pisarevsky – Science Teacher’s Association of Victoria

 - Ms Helen van de Pol – university sector representative